 Can I give my baby water at night instead of milk?

 It’s totally fine to give your child water.
-Personally speaking, I don’t like my child to drink water before bed.
+I don’t like my child to drink water before bed.

 - Second, it will disrupt her sleep.
-Third, I think the best time for drinking water is after waking up because the body’s need is at the highest point in the morning.
+Third, the best time for drinking water is after waking up because the body’s need is at its highest point in the morning.

-But if you are going to give her water, make sure you handle the glass carefully.
+But if you give her water, carefully handle the glass.
 Don’t let her drop it on the floor!

 Like adults, babies need to drink water every day, and water keeps babies from getting dehydrated.
 Sometimes babies drink less milk than they need.
-For instance, when babies are teething, they can be very uncomfortable, so they may not want to drink as much.
+For instance, babies can be very uncomfortable when they are teething, so they may not want to drink as much.

 Babies rely on bottles at bedtime for many reasons.
-The most common reason is that they are not getting enough sleep during the day due to anything from too much noise or activity in their environment to anxiety and other problems.
-Babies sleep better when they are well fed and comfortable, so make sure you give your baby plenty of food and comfort before trying to get the baby to sleep without a bottle.
+The most common reason is that they do not get enough sleep during the day due to too much noise or activity in their environment to anxiety and other problems.
+Babies sleep better when they are well-fed and comfortable, so make sure you give your baby plenty of food and comfort before trying to get them to sleep without a bottle.

-Also, keep in mind that babies are different, and all babies are different.
-The trick to getting your baby to sleep well is to find what works for your baby and to find what works for your family as a whole.
-Thank you for reading; we are always excited when one of our posts can provide useful information on a topic like this!
+Also, remember that babies are different, and all babies are different.
+The trick to getting your baby to sleep well is to find what works for your baby and what works for your family.
+Thank you for reading; we are always excited when one of our posts can provide helpful information on a topic like this!